enssol/web-app/README.md

 Create a new feature or bugfix branch.
 Make your changes, ensuring your commits follow the commit guidelines.
 Submit a pull request to the develop branch for review.
-For more information, refer to our [[CONTRIBUTING.md]CONTRIBUTING.md](CONTRIBUTING.md) file.
+For more information, refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---

 ### Licence

-This project is licensed under the [[LICENSE]AGPLv3](LICENSE).
-Please review the LICENCE file for details on usage and distribution.
+This project is licensed under the [LICENSE](LICENSE).
+Please review it for details on usage and distribution.

 ---